271828182845904523536028747135266249775/271828182845904523536028747135266249775/README.md

 Welcome to 271828182845904523536028747135266249775's
 github.
-I am a recent mathematics undergraduate learning to code.
+I am learning to code as a mathematics graduate.

 <sub> In showing a painting to probably a critical or venomous lady, anger dominates.
 O take guard, or she raves and shouts.</sub>
 <!--